-$$f{3dB} \approx \frac{45 \text{ kHz} \times 10 \text{ nF}}{C{external} + 0.5 \text{ pF}}$$
+$$f{\rm 3\,dB} \approx \frac{45~\rm kHz \times 10~nF}{C{\it EXTERNAL} + 0.5~\rm pF}$$

-On this evaluation board, the I and Q baseband circuits are identical to each other, so the following description applies equally to each.
+On the evaluation board, the I and Q baseband circuits are identical, so the following description applies equally to each.
 The connections and circuit configuration for the Q baseband inputs are described in Table 4.

 The baseband input of the AD8340 requires a differential voltage drive.
 The evaluation board is set up to allow such a drive by connecting the differential voltage source to QBBP and QBBM.
-The common-mode voltage should be maintained at approximately 0.5 V. For this configuration, Jumpers W1 to W4 should be removed.
+The common-mode voltage should be maintained at approximately 0.5 V. For this configuration, Jumper W1 to Jumper W4 should be removed.

-The baseband input of the evaluation board may also be driven with a single-ended voltage.
+The baseband input of the evaluation board can also be driven with a single-ended voltage.
 In this case, a bias level is provided to the unused input from Potentiometer R10 by installing either W1 or W2.

 Setting SW1 in Position B disables the AD8340 output amplifier.
-With SW1 set to Position A, the output amplifier is enabled.
-With SW1 set to Position A, an external voltage signal, such as a pulse, can be applied to the DSOP SMA connector to exercise the output amplifier enable/disable function.
+With SW1 set to Position A, the output amplifier is enabled and an external voltage signal, such as a pulse, can be applied to the DSOP SMA connector to exercise the output amplifier enable/disable function.